Antisemitism in Europe: Nazi Germany

 The Nazi antisemitic program quickly expanded beyond mere speech.
 Starting in 1933, repressive laws were passed against Jews, culminating in the Nuremberg Laws which removed most of the rights of citizenship from Jews, using a racial definition that was based on descent, rather than a religious definition which determined who was a Jew.
 Sporadic violence against the Jews became widespread during the Kristallnacht riots, which targeted Jewish homes, businesses and places of worship, killing hundreds across Germany and Austria.
 The antisemitic agenda culminated in the genocide of the Jews of Europe, known as the Holocaust.

+Germany 1945–2000

 In 1998, Ignatz Bubis said that Jews could not live freely in Germany.
 In 2002, the historian Julius Schoeps said that "resolutions by the German parliament to reject antisemitism are drivel of the worst kind" and "all those ineffective actions are presented to the world as a strong defense against the charge of antisemitism.
 The truth is: no one is really interested in these matters.
 No one really cares."

 21st-century Germany

-A 2012 poll showed that 18% of the Turks in Germany think of Jews as inferior human beings.
+A 2012 poll showed that 18% of the Turks in Germany regard Jews as inferior human beings.
 A similar study found that most of Germany's native-born Muslim youth and children of immigrants have antisemitic views.

-In 2014, antisemitic activities in Germany prompted German Chancellor Angela Merkel to lead a rally in Berlin against antisemitism in Germany.
-In that same year, about 3,500 people rallied in front of the Frankfurt City Hall to protest against a wave of antisemitic incidents in Germany.
-A few hundred of the protesters were from the Kurdish-Israeli Friendship Association.
-According to the JTA, "Merkel expressed her support for the event in a letter."

-In May 2016, a new definition of antisemitism was agreed upon at the Berlin-based International Holocaust Remembrance Alliance (IHRA) Conference, stating that "holding Jews collectively responsible for actions of the state of Israel" is antisemitic.

-In January 2017, a German court in the city of Wuppertal upheld the 2015 decision of a lower court which deemed an attempt by three Muslim attackers (German Palestinians) to burn down a synagogue in 2014 (on the anniversary of Kristallnacht) to be a means of "drawing attention to the Gaza conflict" with Israel, despite the fact that attacks on Jews and Jewish institutions as a result of the actions of the state of Israel amounts to collective punishment and a form of antisemitism.
-The offenders were not sent to prison.
-The German regional court ruled that the actions of the three perpetrators were governed by anti-Israelism and not antisemitism, while the attackers received suspended sentences.